An engaging 3-part extracurricular experience that trains students to create a research project on any topic imagineable…

 No prior research experience is necessary for this program.

-What is required to apply for a scholarship, and how are these awarded?
+What is required to apply for a financial assistance, and how is this awarded?

-On our simple scholarship form, we request transcripts and a few answers to questions which provide us background information to help make our selection.
+On our application form we request a financial disclosure, transcripts, and a few answers to questions which provide us background information to help make our selection.

 We try our best to weigh all of these materials fairly, looking beyond just transcripts or a strong academic foundation.